SuperPoint features in endoscopy: SuperPoint in endoscopy

 \subsection{SuperPoint Matching}

 SuperGlue \cite{sarlin2020superglue} is a well-known matching strategy proposed for SuperPoint.
 However, it requires correspondence ground-truth for training so we can not easily adapt it to endoscopy imagery.
-We opt to use bi-directional brute force matching, the originally recommended matching for SuperPoint, that is compatible with all the other explored extractors.
+We opt to use bi-directional brute force matching, the originally recommended matching for SuperPoint.
 We also perform a robust geometry estimation with RANSAC to remove outliers, assuming local rigidity for short periods of time.
 Matching of frames too far apart along the video would need to account for significant deformations, which is out of the scope for this work.